-- staff and students are regularly reminded to wash their hands after eating; • - students are discouraged from sharing food - garbage bins at school are to remain covered with lids to reduce the risk of attracting insects - gloves must be worn when picking up papers or rubbish in the playground; - school canteen staff are trained in appropriate food handling to reduce the risk of crosscontamination - vear aroups will be informed of alleraens that must be avoided in advance of class parties, events or birthdavs - a general use adrenaline autoinjector will be stored at the school canteen, office and in the yard duty baa for ease of access. - planning for off-site activities will include risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures and other risk controls appropriate to the activity and students attending. - when organising a camp, staff in charge must ensure they have an up to date list of students with medical alerts.
+- staff and students are regularly reminded to wash their hands after eating; - students are discouraged from sharing food - garbage bins at school are to remain covered with lids to reduce the risk of attracting insects - gloves must be worn when picking up papers or rubbish in the playground; - school canteen staff are trained in appropriate food handling to reduce the risk of cross-contamination and have removed products with nuts from sale.
+Note: Some products may contain traces of nuts. - year groups will be informed of allergens that must be avoided in advance of class parties, events or birthdays - a general use Adrenaline autoinjector will be stored at the school canteen, office, Gymnasium, Senior school office, Woodtech building, PE Office (D Block), P Block student managers office, science office and IB Office.

+Planning for off-site activities will include risk minimisation strategies for students at risk of anaphylaxis including supervision requirements, appropriate number of trained staff, emergency response procedures and other risk controls appropriate to the activity and students attending.